Ibiono-Ibom: Politics

 Politics in Ibiono Ibom is dominated by the people from the central part of Ibiono.
 The political landscape of the town is dominated by the People's Democratic Party (Nigeria).

 The traditional leadership of the people is anchored by the paramount leader, known as "Okuku" of Ibiono Ibom.

 Demography

 The people are predominantly of the Christian faith.

 The main ethnic group of the LGA are the Ibibio people, who speak a dialect of the Ibibio language.
 The Ibibio language belongs to the Benue–Congo language family, which forms part of the Niger–Congo group of languages.

 Despite the homogeneity of the Ibibio, no central government existed among the people of the present day Ibiono-Ibom LGA prior to the colonial British invasion in 1904.

 When Ibiono Ibom LGA was created in 1996, Oko Ita was chosen as the local government headquarters to spread development to all regions of the LGA.

-Education

-The current region of Ibiono Ibom in old Itu LGA were the first set of people to encounter Western education in Akwa Ibom State with the establishment of Mission School, Aka Iko Udo Eno, 1939; Mary Slessor Secondary School, 1950 and other top flight schools such as the Ididep Science College (formerly Teachers' Training College, Ididep).
-Currently various institutions for post primary education have sprung up and spread across the local government.

-Some Educational Institutes in the local government include: